Mayfair: Modern history

-The London Italian Embassy is in Mayfair.
+The London Italian ambassadorial residence is in Mayfair.

 The death of Hugh Grosvenor, 1st Duke of Westminster in 1899 was a pivotal point in the development of Mayfair, following which all redevelopment schemes not already in operation were cancelled.
 In the following years, Government budget proposals such as David Lloyd George's establishment of the welfare state in 1909 greatly reduced the power of the Lords.
 Land value fell around Mayfair, and some leases were not renewed.

 Following World War I, the British upper class was in decline, for the reduced workforce meant servants were less readily available and demanded higher salaries.
 The grandest houses in Mayfair became more expensive to service; consequently, many were converted into foreign embassies.
 The 2nd Duke of Westminster decided to demolish Grosvenor House and move his residence to Bourdon House.
 Mayfair attracted commercial development after much of the City of London was destroyed during the Blitz, and many corporate headquarters were established in the area.
 Several historically important houses were demolished, including Aldford House, Londonderry House and Chesterfield House.

 In 1961, the old US embassy at No. 1 Grosvenor Square became the Canadian High Commission, and the building was named Macdonald House, after the first Canadian Prime Minister John A. Macdonald.
-The Italian Embassy is at No. 4 Grosvenor Square.
+The Italian ambassadorial residence is at No. 4 Grosvenor Square.

 The district has become increasingly commercial, with many offices in converted houses and new buildings, though the trend has been reversed in places.
 The United States embassy announced in 2008 it would move from its long-established location at Grosvenor Square to Nine Elms, Wandsworth, owing to security concerns, despite constructing an £8m security upgrading after the September 11 attacks including 6 ft high blast walls.
 Since the 1990s residential properties have become available again, though the rents are among the highest in London.
 Mayfair remains one of the most expensive places to live in London and the world, and it possesses some exclusive shopping, London's largest concentration of luxury hotels and many restaurants, particularly around Park Lane and Grosvenor Square.

 The Al-Thani family, the ruling family of Qatar, and their relatives and associates owned a quarter of the 279 acres of Mayfair by 2006.
 The north-western part of Mayfair has subsequently been nicknamed "Little Doha".
 The area has also been called a "Qatari quarter" and 'Qataropolis'.
 Prominent properties owned in Mayfair by Qataris include Dudley House on Park Lane and Lombard House on Curzon Street.
 Family members also own The Connaught and Claridge's hotels in Mayfair through the Maybourne Hotel Group.